psychemedia/island-storynotes/carus-wilson/22-carus-wilson-aside-soldiers.md

 ```

-Back on the Island, Carus Wilson appears to have also been engaged in trying to improve the morals of the young men of Ventor, in the following case at a meeting of the Ventnor *"Literary and Scientific Institution"*.
+Back on the Island, Carus Wilson appears to have also been engaged in trying to improve the morals of the young men of Ventnor, in the following case at a meeting of the Ventnor *"Literary and Scientific Institution"*.

 ```{admonition} We come as friends, not as enemies, May 1856
 :class: dropdown